Counsellor Vs. Therapist UK: Types Of Mental Health Providers

 What is therapy?

-Psychotherapy, also called talk therapy or simply therapy, is a widely utilized mental health treatment approach that also involves discussions between the professional and the client.
-Therapy is centered around identifying and treating the underlying causes of life challenges.
+Psychotherapy, also called talk therapy or simply therapy, is a widely utilised mental health treatment approach that also involves discussions between the professional and the client around a broad range of issues.
+Receiving therapy is centred around identifying and treating the underlying causes of life challenges using one or more therapeutic practices or approaches.
 This often means helping clients understand and manage symptoms of mental health conditions, such as depressive disorders, anxiety, post-traumatic stress disorder, and others.

 Types of therapy